nice-game-hints/cleo/Chapter-2/HighSeas/index.md

 order: 70
 ---

-After messing around on McInally island for a while, you've likely realised that some puzzles and items must be used or solved elsewhere.
+After messing around on McInally Island for a while, you've likely realised that some puzzles and items must be used or solved elsewhere.

 Time to set sail.